r-grandorder/tri-hermes/en/pages/Lostbelt/yugakshetra.md

 Isn't it obvious?
 We can't have him sniping Fujimaru, now can we!?

 **Goredolf:**
-{(M) He's /(F) She's} the cornerstone of our whole operation here, after all.
+[♂ He's /♀ She's] the cornerstone of our whole operation here, after all.

 **Goredolf:**
 I may be personally blessed by the goddess of fortune,but Fujimaru there is the one holding the key to our victory.

 **Goredolf:**
-Therefore, we should take out the Archer first,to eliminate the risk of Fujimaru being taken out at a distance and ensure {(M) his /(F) her} safety.
+Therefore, we should take out the Archer first,to eliminate the risk of Fujimaru being taken out at a distance and ensure [♂ his /♀ her] safety.

 **Holmes:**
 I understand how you feel, but I'm not certain the choice is so clear-cut.